Best Carry Trade Strategy – The $14 Trillion Trade

 Forex Carry Trade Strategy

-To better understand how forex carry trade strategy works, let’s look at what carry trade strategy it’s not.
+To better understand how forex carry trade strategy works, let’s look at what carry trade strategy is not.
 The best carry trade strategy is not the type of strategy where the next morning you make massive profits overnight.
 Carry trade is a buy-and-hold strategy, so it requires a lot of patience and even it requires discipline.

 You need to find the right market conditions, which is the whole essence of carry trading.